Lightstreamer/utility-ThreadPool-ios/README.md

 * an `LSThreadPool` class that lets you execute invocations on a fixed thread pool, and

-* an `LSURLDispatcherPool` class that uses a thread pool to keep the number of concurrent connections by end-point under control.
+* an `LSURLDispatcher` class that uses a thread pool to keep the number of concurrent connections by end-point under control.

 * a bonus `LSTimerThread` class that lets you run timed invocation without using the